-A peer-reviewed research presentation examining why employees resist new systems — and how organizations can successfully navigate digital change.
+A peer-reviewed research website that explores why employees often resist new systems and how organizations can successfully guide digital change.

 "Resistance should not be interpreted as a mere obstacle to be removed."

-New information systems are often introduced to improve operations, decisions, and performance; however, resistance to change can get in the way of those benefits during new information system rollouts.
-This research assignment examines the factors that drive resistance to change when organizations bring in new systems and automation, along with digital transformation projects.
-Looking into current research, the assignment examines resistance from multiple perspectives, including employee concerns, system design issues, management support, perceived benefits, perceived inertia, and organizational culture.
-Research results suggest that resistance does not always represent a problem that can be removed, but can also point to issues beyond the surface, such as communication, training, planning, or how the system affects daily work.
-Ways to address resistance include better communication, employee engagement, leadership support, training, peer support, and ongoing support after implementation.
-This research assignment concludes that successful information system implementation must consider both the system itself and the people who will use the system.
+New information systems are usually introduced to improve operations, support better decisions, and boost overall performance.
+Yet resistance to change often gets in the way of these benefits when organizations roll out new systems, automation tools, or digital transformation projects.
+This research looks at the many factors that create resistance, including employee concerns, system design problems, management support, perceived benefits, perceived inertia, and organizational culture.
+The studies we reviewed show that resistance is not always something that simply needs to be eliminated.
+Instead, it can point to deeper issues with communication, training, planning, or how the new system fits into people's daily work.
+Effective ways to address resistance include clearer communication, early employee involvement, strong leadership support, thorough training, peer encouragement, and continued help after the system goes live.
+In the end, successful implementation depends on paying close attention to both the technology and the people who will actually use it.

-Organizations adopt new information systems, automation tools, and digital transformation projects to enhance operational efficiency, improve decision-making, and drive competitive performance.
-However, the human element is frequently overlooked.
-Employees may not automatically accept new technology simply because it functions technically.
-Resistance to change exerts a negative influence on digital transformation success (Valtonen & Holopainen, 2025; Resende et al., 2026).
-This presentation explores why resistance occurs and how organizations can address it effectively by integrating both technical excellence and human-centered strategies.
+Organizations bring in new information systems, automation tools, and digital transformation projects hoping to work more efficiently, make better decisions, and stay competitive.
+Even so, the human side of these changes is often overlooked.
+Employees do not automatically embrace new technology just because it works on paper.
+Research shows that resistance to change can seriously hurt the success of digital transformation efforts (Valtonen & Holopainen, 2025; Resende et al., 2026).
+This presentation examines why resistance happens and how organizations can address it by balancing strong technical solutions with thoughtful, human-centered strategies.
+From my own IT experience, I've seen projects stall not because of bad code but because the people side was treated as an afterthought.

-Resistance to change is defined as any behavior that seeks to maintain the status quo when new systems are introduced.
-It can manifest as active opposition, passive non-compliance, or hidden behaviors embedded in daily work routines.
-Common causes include employee concerns about job security, workflow disruption, poor system design, perceived inertia, lack of management support, and organizational culture that favors tradition over innovation (Resende et al., 2026; Valtonen & Holopainen, 2025; Cavalcante et al., 2025).
+Resistance to change includes any behavior that tries to keep things the way they are when a new system arrives.
+It can show up as open opposition, quiet non-compliance, or even subtle habits that slow things down.
+Common reasons include worries about job security, major changes to daily workflows, confusing system design, a general reluctance to let go of old ways, lack of support from leaders, and a company culture that prefers tradition over innovation (Resende et al., 2026; Valtonen & Holopainen, 2025; Cavalcante et al., 2025).

 "Resistance was associated with personal factors such as a reactive mindset, myopia, and embedded routines."